gaffarelj/VKI_MarsABE/SPARTA/README.md

 ## Results

-Running SPARTA for the different altitudes, the force in each direction has been saved in `.gz` files in the [results folder](results).
+Running SPARTA for the different altitudes, the force in each direction has been saved in `.dat` files in the [results folder](results).

+The satellites that do not have solar panels extended in their back have not been run, since they are deemed too unstable.
+These are the followings: `CS 0020, CS 1020, CS 2020, CS 3020`.

 Then, [analyse_results.py](analyse_results.py) has been used to compute the drag force from all of the simulations.